vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 energy, I skipped all exercises (if I had woken up earlier, I would likely have at done hand gripper exercises but skipped jogging and strength exercises).

+## 2026-01-05: abridged at-home jogging and skipping of some exercises

+On Monday 2026-01-05, due to time constraints (partly driven by a work meeting) I did abridged at-home jogging; I jogged for about 26 minutes instead of the usual of at least 30 minutes.
+I also skipped hand gripper exercises (I originally skipped in the morning with the intention of doing them later in the day, but then never got around to them) as well as the humming-with-intermittent-pauses exercise that was due.
+I didn't have strength exercises due on this day.